maubanel/UE5-Lighting/directional/README.md

 ##### `Step 16.`\|`ITL`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

-Now there are two more settings for the directoinal light we want to look at.
+Now there are two more settings for the directional light we want to look at.
 Lets

 https://user-images.githubusercontent.com/5504953/188339500-3b148242-a80a-4ba1-a077-382c042615e2.mp4